svermeulen/vim-macrobatics/README.md

 # Playback and repeat

-Again assuming the above plug mappings, you can re-play the current macro by pressing `gp`.
+Again assuming the above plug mappings, you can replay the current macro by pressing `gp`.
 Similar to `gr`, you can also pass a register to use using the standard Vim convention (eg. `"xgp` to execute the macro stored in the `x` register).
-And when not specified by default it will play whatever macro is stored in the `m` register (or whatever register is set for `g:macrobaticsDefaultRegister` as described [below](#configuration))
+And when a register is not specified, it will play whatever macro is stored in the default register (`m`  by default but also [configurable](#configuration))

-After playback, you can use the standard repeat operator `.` to re-play the same macro again in a different spot.
+After playback, you can use the standard repeat operator `.` to replay the same macro again in a different spot.
+Or, you can also execute `gp` / `"xgp` again for the same effect.

 # Navigating history

 To view the current history of macros, you can execute `:Macros`.
 By default the history contains a maximum of 10 items, however this is [configurable](#configuration).

-You will notice that the current macro is displayed alongside the `m` letter (the default value for `g:macrobaticsDefaultRegister`) and the rest are displayed as indexes into the history buffer.
+You will notice that the current macro is displayed alongside the `m` letter (the default value for `g:Mac_DefaultRegister`) and the rest are displayed as indexes into the history buffer.

 To navigate the history, you can add bindings similar to the following to your `.vimrc`: